Antimicrobial resistance and antibiotic biosynthesis in soils: developing key understanding and counteractive strategies using a One-Health approach

 Overview

-This is a Horizon Europe call, specifically HORIZON-MISS-2026-05-SOIL-02, focusing on antimicrobial resistance and antibiotic biosynthesis in soils.
+This is a Horizon Europe call, specifically HORIZON-MISS, focusing on antimicrobial resistance and antibiotic biosynthesis in soils.
 The title is "Antimicrobial resistance and antibiotic biosynthesis in soils: developing key understanding and counteractive strategies using a One-Health approach".
 It falls under the call "Supporting the implementation of the Soil Deal for Europe Mission" (HORIZON-MISS-2026-05).
 It is a HORIZON Research and Innovation Action (HORIZON-RIA) and will use the HORIZON Lump Sum Grant [HORIZON-AG-LS] Model Grant Agreement.
 The deadline model is single-stage.
 The planned opening date is 04 February 2026, and the deadline is 23 September 2026 at 17:00:00 Brussels time.

-The expected outcomes of this topic are: enhanced understanding of antimicrobial resistance development in soils for policymakers, land managers, and stakeholders; increased access and capacity for evidence-based strategies to reduce antimicrobial resistance risks; improved access to enriched databases of antibiotics-related genes and alternatives; and increased citizen awareness of soil importance for health and pharmaceutical potential.
+The expected outcomes of this topic are:enhanced understanding of antimicrobial resistance development in soils for policymakers, land managers, and stakeholders; increased access and capacity for evidence-based strategies to reduce antimicrobial resistance risks; improved access to enriched databases of antibiotics-related genes and alternatives; and increased citizen awareness of soil importance for health and pharmaceutical potential.

 The scope of the call emphasizes the role of soil biodiversity in human, animal, and ecosystem health.
 It acknowledges soils as hotspots for antimicrobial resistance development and the transfer of resistance genes.
 It highlights the understudied driving forces behind antimicrobial resistance in soils and the limited knowledge of antibiotics-related genes.
 A One-Health approach is deemed necessary to combat antimicrobial resistance development in soils.

-Proposals should: explore the source and dynamics of antimicrobial resistance and antibiotic biosynthesis in soils across land use types, considering land management and anthropogenic factors; analyze the role of soils in transferring antimicrobial resistance genes and exposing humans and animals to these genes and organisms; expand databases of antibiotics-related genes and alternatives from soil microorganisms; develop guidelines for policymakers and land managers to address exposure to antimicrobial resistance and facilitate the discovery of new pharmaceutical molecules; and conduct communication activities to raise citizen awareness about soil importance.
+Proposals should:explore the source and dynamics of antimicrobial resistance and antibiotic biosynthesis in soils across land use types, considering land management and anthropogenic factors; analyze the role of soils in transferring antimicrobial resistance genes and exposing humans and animals to these genes and organisms; expand databases of antibiotics-related genes and alternatives from soil microorganisms; develop guidelines for policymakers and land managers to address exposure to antimicrobial resistance and facilitate the discovery of new pharmaceutical molecules; and conduct communication activities to raise citizen awareness about soil importance.

 Interdisciplinary consortia are required, bringing together life sciences, environmental sciences, health sciences, and veterinary sciences.
 Collaboration is expected with projects funded under HORIZON-HLTH-2024-DISEASE-09-01: European Partnership: One Health Anti-Microbial Resistance, as well as with the EU Soil Observatory and the SoilWise project.
 Proposals should include dedicated tasks and resources for collaboration and engage in Mission Soil clustering activities.
 The call references Sustainable Development Goals 3 and 15, and provides a link to the WHO fact sheet on antimicrobial resistance.

-The general conditions include: Admissibility Conditions (proposal page limit and layout described in Annex A and Annex E of the Horizon Europe Work Programme General Annexes and Part B of the Application Form); Eligible Countries (described in Annex B of the Work Programme General Annexes, with specific provisions for non-EU/non-Associated Countries detailed in the Horizon Europe Programme Guide); Other Eligible Conditions (described in Annex B of the Work Programme General Annexes); Financial and operational capacity and exclusion (described in Annex C of the Work Programme General Annexes); Evaluation and award criteria, scoring, and thresholds (described in Annex D of the Work Programme General Annexes); Submission and evaluation processes (described in Annex F of the Work Programme General Annexes and the Online Manual); Indicative timeline for evaluation and grant agreement (described in Annex F of the Work Programme General Annexes); and Legal and financial set-up of the grants (eligible costs as a lump sum, described in Annex G of the Work Programme General Annexes).
+The general conditions include:Admissibility Conditions (proposal page limit and layout described in Annex A and Annex E of the Horizon Europe Work Programme General Annexes and Part B of the Application Form); Eligible Countries (described in Annex B of the Work Programme General Annexes, with specific provisions for non-EU/non-Associated Countries detailed in the Horizon Europe Programme Guide); Other Eligible Conditions (described in Annex B of the Work Programme General Annexes); Financial and operational capacity and exclusion (described in Annex C of the Work Programme General Annexes); Evaluation and award criteria, scoring, and thresholds (described in Annex D of the Work Programme General Annexes); Submission and evaluation processes (described in Annex F of the Work Programme General Annexes and the Online Manual); Indicative timeline for evaluation and grant agreement (described in Annex F of the Work Programme General Annexes); and Legal and financial set-up of the grants (eligible costs as a lump sum, described in Annex G of the Work Programme General Annexes).
 Specific conditions are described in the specific topic of the Work Programme.

 Application and evaluation forms and the Model Grant Agreement (MGA) are available in the Submission System.
 Additional documents include the HE Main Work Programme 2026-2027, the HE Programme Guide, the HE Framework Programme 2021/695, the HE Specific Programme Decision 2021/764, the EU Financial Regulation 2024/2509, the Decision authorising the use of lump sum contributions, Rules for Legal Entity Validation, the EU Grants AGA, the Funding & Tenders Portal Online Manual, and the Funding & Tenders Portal Terms and Conditions and Privacy Statement.

-The budget overview indicates that for HORIZON-MISS-2026-05-SOIL-02, 14,000,000 EUR is allocated, with an indicative number of 2 grants to be awarded.
+The budget overview indicates that for HORIZON-MISS, €14,000,000 is allocated, with an indicative number of 2 grants to be awarded.
 The opening date is 2026-02-04 and the deadline is 2026-09-23.
-There are also other topics under this call: HORIZON-MISS-2026-05-SOIL-01 (5,000,000 EUR, 1 grant), HORIZON-MISS-2026-05-SOIL-03 (5,000,000 EUR, 1 grant), and HORIZON-MISS-2026-05-SOIL-04 (9,000,000 EUR, 1 grant).
+There are also other topics under this call: HORIZON-MISS-2026-05-SOIL-01 (€5,000,000, 1 grant), HORIZON-MISS-2026-05-SOIL-03 (€5,000,000, 1 grant), and HORIZON-MISS-2026-05-SOIL-04 (€9,000,000, 1 grant).

 There are 3 partner search announcements.
 LEARs, Account Administrators, and self-registrants can publish partner requests.
 The submission system will open on the date stated in the topic header.